profhuster/Drink_Safely_Cup/README.md

 Some of the letters near the edge are connect to the siphon drain, so fluid dribbles from the letters themselves.

 I like the design.
-The insidious nature of the cup is ver well concealed.
+The insidious nature of the cup is very well concealed.

 I built the cup using an OpenSCAD parameter of $fn=96 to make the